From Clumps to Sheets: Geometry Controls the Temperature PDF of Multi-Phase Gas: Understanding Temperature PDFs through Morphology

 where $A_{\rm isosurface,T}$ is the area of the temperature isosurface, and $d_{(T)} = \left.
 V_{\rm tot,T} \right/ A_{\rm isosurface,T}$ represents a characteristic thickness of that temperature layer.
 This decomposition allows us to distinguish between two physically different effects: $d(T)$, which is controlled primarily by microphysical processes such as radiative cooling, heating, and thermal conduction, and $A(T)$, which is controlled by the morphology of the multiphase structure.
 Since our simulations are close to isobaric, the mass-weighted temperature PDF differs from the volume-weighted one only by the usual isobaric factor $\rho\propto T^{-1}$, so the same geometric decomposition also provides a natural interpretation of the mass PDF shown throughout this paper.
 While our decomposition of $V_{\rm tot,T}$ might appear as a tautology, the key is to discern whether variations in $V(T)$ are due to changes in $A(T)$ or $d(T)$; these changes have different physical origins.

 In \autoref{fig:ISM_turb_box_mixing_layer_PDF_decomposition}, we decompose temperature PDFs (top row) into isosurface areas and characteristic thicknesses (middle and bottom rows, both as a function of temperature) for both the ISM turbulent box and mixing layer simulations at a range of turbulent strengths, which was discussed in \autoref{sec:results}.
 To compute the surface area of temperature isosurfaces, we utilize the marching cubes algorithm \citep{lorensen87} implemented in the python package \texttt{scikit-image} \citep{vanderWalt14}.
+We demonstrate in \autoref{sec:time_evolution_of_A_d_decomposition} that this area-thickness decomposition is time-independent once the temperature PDF reaches steady-state.

 \autoref{fig:ISM_turb_box_mixing_layer_PDF_decomposition} already contains the main geometric result of this paper: the interesting PDF differences are driven primarily by $A(T)$, not $d(T)$.
 In the turbulent-box suite (left column), the shape of $A_{(T)}$ evolves strongly from the weak-driving end of the sequence (large Da, small $M_{\rm turb}$) to the strong-driving end (small Da, large $M_{\rm turb}$), whereas the shape of $d_{(T)}$ changes much less.\footnote{In practice, the plotted $d_{(T)}$ is a finite-bin estimator of a differential thickness.
 While its normalization is sensitive to binning, its shape is converged with respect to both temperature binning and numerical resolution (\autoref{sec:convergence test}).} Since the PDFs are normalized, an overall puffing-up of all temperature layers changes the normalization of $d_{(T)}$ but not the PDF shape.
 Thus, the strong evolution of the turbulent-box PDFs along the fiducial sequence is primarily geometric: it reflects changes in $A_{(T)}$.
 At $T\sim 300\,{\rm K}$, the isosurface area is larger on the weak-driving end of the sequence, which produces a larger low-$T$ peak in the PDF.
 At $T\sim 2000\,{\rm K}$, the trend reverses: the isosurface area is larger on the strong-driving end, and correspondingly more mass resides at higher temperatures.